Limit Order Books: Modelling LOBs

-\textcite{Challet:2001} refined Maslov's model by allowing multiple particles to be deposited on the pricing grid during a single timestep.
-They also allowed existing particles to evaporate, corresponding to the cancellation of an active order, although such evaporations were assumed to occur exogenously and independently for each particle, and independently of $L(t)$.
-In each time step, a random vector $\boldsymbol{\gamma}=\left(\gamma_1, \ldots, \gamma_{A_n}\right)$ was generated, where $A_n$ was drawn from an exponential distribution then rounded to the nearest integer and $\gamma_1, \ldots, \gamma_{A_n}$ were independent draws from a normal distribution, again rounded to the nearest integer.
-An independent random vector $\nu=\left(\nu_1, \ldots, \nu_{B_m}\right)$ was generated in the same way.
-For each $\gamma_i$, $i=1,\ldots,A_n$, an $A$ particle was deposited on the pricing grid with ask-relative price $\gamma_i$; for each $\nu_j$, $j=1,\ldots,B_m$, a $B$ particle was deposited on the pricing grid with bid-relative price $\nu_i$.
-All $A+B\rightarrow \emptyset$ annihilations occurred at prices with both $A$ and $B$ particles.
-Finally, all remaining particles evaporated independently with fixed probability, then the whole process was repeated.
-Challet and Stinchcombe's model exhibited a heavy-tailed return distribution and volatility clustering, and the Hurst exponent of the mid-price return series at large timescales was $0.5$.
-The authors conjectured that it was the evaporations in their model, that had been absent in \textcite{Maslov:2000}, that made the Hurst exponent at large timescales match that of empirical data.
-However, at all shorter timescales Challet and Stinchcombe's model exhibited a Hurst exponent $H<\frac{1}{2}$, which is inconsistent with empirical data (as discussed in Section \ref{stylizedfacts}).
+\citet{Challet:2001} refined Maslov's model by allowing multiple particles to be deposited on the pricing grid during a single timestep.
+They also allowed existing particles to evaporate, corresponding to the cancellation of an active order, although such evaporations were assumed to occur exogenously and independently for each particle.
+Challet and Stinchcombe's model exhibited a heavy-tailed return distribution and volatility clustering, and the Hurst exponent of the mid-price return series at large timescales was $H \approx 0.5$.
+The authors conjectured that the evaporations in their model (which were absent in the model of \citet{Maslov:2000}) ensured that the Hurst exponent at large timescales matched that of empirical data.